jensengroup/RegioSQM20/README.md

 RegioSQM20 predicts the regioselectivity of electrophilic aromatic substitution reactions in heteroaromatic systems.
 The reactive sites are identified using semiempirical quantum mechanical calculations based on the open source software package xTB.

-The program generates possible tautomers of the input molecule by employing RDKit (v.2020.03.1 or newer), and highlights reaction sites with relative proton binding affinities below 1 kcal/mol (green circles) and 3 kcal/mol (red circles) for all tautomers with relative energies below 15 kcal/mol.
+The program generates possible tautomers of the input molecule by employing RDKit (v.
+2020.03.1 or newer), and highlights reaction sites with relative proton binding affinities below 1 kcal/mol (green circles) and 3 kcal/mol (red circles) for all tautomers with relative energies below 15 kcal/mol.
 Furthermore, RegioSQM20 assings a qualitative prediction of the reactivity to each tautomer (low, medium, or high) based on the absolute proton affinity of the most stable protonated isomer.

 More information is available at the [RegioSQM20 paper](https://doi.org/XX.XXXX/XXXXXXX).